mirobotech/BEAPER-Pico/Beginner Activities/README.md

 # BEAPER Pico Beginner Activities

-Beginner programming activities designed to introduce novices to microcontroller programming using MicroPython and Raspberry Pi Pico and the BEAPER Pico circuit, with the aim of providing learners with the requisite knowledge to creat their own, fully-featured simple projects such as a Simon-style memory game, a reaction timer game, a room alarm, a servo driver, an autonomous line-following robot, or a simple classroom Sumo robot.
+Beginner programming activities designed to introduce novices to microcontroller programming using MicroPython on Raspberry Pi Pico using the BEAPER Pico circuit, with the aim of providing learners with the requisite knowledge to create their own, fully-featured simple projects such as a Simon-style memory game, a reaction timer game, a room alarm, a servo driver, an autonomous line-following robot, or a simple classroom Sumo robot.